thedaemon-wizard/pinn-qpinn/README.md

 - Based on the GQE algorithm proposed by Nakaji et al.
 - GPT architecture inspired by nanoGPT implementation
 - RCGA implementation follows standard real-coded genetic algorithm principles
+- Circuit visualization inspired by quantum circuit diagram standards

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Areas of particular interest:
+- Additional circuit optimization strategies
+- Enhanced visualization features
+- Support for more quantum backends
+- Performance improvements

+## Troubleshooting

+### Common Issues

+1. **RCGA optimizer not available**: Ensure C++ compiler is properly installed and run the build command again
+2. **Circuit visualization errors**: Check matplotlib and required fonts are installed
+3. **Memory issues with large circuits**: Reduce batch size or use sequential evaluation

 ## Contact

-For questions or issues, please open an issue on GitHub or contact.
+For questions or issues, please open an issue on GitHub or contact the maintainers.